raff17/Stretch_Expressive_Eyes/README.md

 **Controls**

 Gaze system:
-At this point the Arduino should be collecting information from the camera motor, which means that as long as the code is running anytime the camera tilts/pans the eyes should follow.
+At this stage, the Arduino should be gathering information from the camera motor.
+This means that as long as the code is running, the eyes will follow whenever the camera tilts or pans.

+Expressions:
-Expressions: Consist of 4 expressions and a baseline (stare [normal]) mode.
-To activate the expressions just press the keys that correspond to action.
+Includes four expressions and a baseline mode (normal stare).
+To activate an expression, simply press the corresponding key.
 [{H: happy}, {O: Normal}, {N: Angry}, {B: Sad}, {C: Confuse}]